Pudhupettai

-Initially upon release, it received mixed reviews from critics and had an average opening at the box office.
-However, it became a cult classic in subsequent years and is considered as one of the best films in both Selvaraghavan and Dhanush's careers.
+The music was composed by Yuvan Shankar Raja with cinematography by Arvind Krishna and editing by Kola Bhaskar.
+The film was released on 26 May 2006.
+Initially upon release, it had an average opening at the box office.
+However, it attained cult status in subsequent years.

 Plot

-The story is narrated by the main character, "Kokki" Kumar, in a jail cell.
+A man is shown, inside a jail cell, shouting, that he's scared and that nobody's there.
+He introduces himself as Kokki Kumar.
+Kumar continues to tell his story as he's shown talking alone inside the cell.

-Kumar is a secondary school student who lives in the slums of Pudhupettai, in Chennai.
-After coming home from a film, he sees his mother's dead body.
+Kumar is a secondary school student living in the slums of Pudhupettai.
+After coming home from the cinema theatre one day, he sees his mother's dead body.
 She was killed by his father, following an argument.
-After overhearing a conversation between his father and his friend that they plan on killing him too, as he was a witness, Kumar flees from home.

-Homeless and with no food, he resorts to begging.
-He is arrested under false charges while he watches the police arrest criminals on the street.
-After being released on bail, he befriends Mani and the others, all of whom work for a thug named Anbu.
-Anbu works for the opposition party's leader Thamizhselvan, who is a criminal and local politician.
+After overhearing a conversation between his father and his friend that they plan on killing him too, as he is a witness, Kumar flees from home.
+Homeless, he resorts to begging, and is arrested under false charges.
+After being released on bail, he befriends Mani, who works for a gangster named Anbu, who in turn works for the opposition party's leader Thamizhselvan, who is also a criminal.
 They take Kumar under their wing and give him petty jobs.
-During a confrontation with rival gangsters headed by the ruling party's politician Murthy, Kumar kills Murthy's brother single-handedly amidst 100 goons, earning the respect of his gang.
+During a confrontation with rival gangsters led by the ruling party's politician Murthy, Kumar kills Murthy's brother single-handedly amidst 100 goons, earning the respect of his gang.
 Anbu makes him join a gang consisting of professional killers.
 There, Kumar learns the way of being a killer while surviving attacks from Murthy's men.
 The gang refuses to help Kumar avoid Murthy's men since their intervention would spark a gang war.
-Kumar murders several of his opponents singlehandedly, earning him respect from the others.
+Kumar murders several of his opponents singlehandedly, earning respect from the others.

 Krishnaveni is a prostitute who works under Anbu.
 Kumar likes her and asks Anbu to release her.
 Anbu is shocked at Kumar's audacity and refuses his request.
 He thrashes Krishnaveni and orders his men to kill Kumar.
-Kumar approaches Anbu and begs pardon, but when Anbu refuses, Kumar kills him.
-Thamizhselvan allows Kumar to take over Anbu's business only if he can survive the night from Anbu's men.
-Kumar survives, and Thamizhselvan makes good on his word.

-Anbu's goons refuse to obey Kumar since he is young and inexperienced.
-But Kumar kills his opposition, as well as his father, and becomes a dreaded don in North Chennai.
-Murthy is paralysed by Kumar's men for refusing a truce.
-Kumar then meets Selvi, Mani's sister, and marries her forcibly on the eve of her wedding.
+Kumar approaches Anbu and begs to be pardoned, but when Anbu refuses, Kumar kills him.
+Thamizhselvan allows Kumar to take over Anbu's business only if he can survive the night from Anbu's men, which he does.
+After killing his opposition, he lures his father into an emotional trap, by telling him that he will give him money and shelter.
+Kumar's father agrees and they take him to a place where there is an empty grave dug out for him on Kumar's orders.
+Kumar enacts revenge on his father by burying him alive using his men, for killing his mother brutally.
+Kumar becomes a feared don in North Chennai.
+Murthy is paralyzed by Kumar's men for refusing a truce.
+Kumar then meets Mani's sister Selvi and marries her forcibly on the eve of her wedding.
 Mani tries to kill Kumar unsuccessfully then joins Murthy's gang.
 Meanwhile, Krishnaveni reveals that she is pregnant with Kumar's child, and Kumar marries her as well.